YohanLB09/Active-Directory-Infrastucture-Setup/README.md

 <p>
 -Login to the Client VM, navigate to PowerShell and ping the Domain Controller VM using its private IP address; "ping 10.0.0.4" (yours may be different).

-This is to ensure that the client VM can effectively communicate with the Domain Controller VM which is on the same Virtual Network.
-If your are not able to successfully ping the Domain controller VM from the Client VM, ensure the Domain Controller VM's firewall isn't blocking incoming ICMP requests and verify both VMs are connected to the same Virtual Network.
+This is to ensure that the client VM can effectively communicate with the Server VM which is on the same Virtual Network.
+If your are not able to successfully ping the Server VM from the Client VM, ensure the Server VM's firewall isn't blocking incoming ICMP requests and verify both VMs are connected to the same Virtual Network.
 </p>
 <br />